wagaweb/wbf/readme.md

 - **Theme Components**
 Allows developers to create 'components'; a component is a self-contained and reusable theme-specific functionality that can be enabled or disabled through a GUI.

-    Components can be used to reduce clutter in `functions.php` file by splitting specific functionality; by this way those functionality are even easier to debug.
+    Components can be used to reduce clutter in `functions.php` file by splitting specific functionality; by this way these functionality are even easier to debug.

      Components can be also moved from one theme to another for a clean DRY (**D**on't **R**epeat **Y**ourself) approach.